EMPZsolt/my-fifth-project/README.md

     - Processes the uploaded images using a machine learning model to predict whether the leaves are healthy or infected with powdery mildew.
 - Prediction Statement and Probability:
     - Displays the prediction statement indicating if the leaf is infected or not with powdery mildew, along with the associated probability.
+- Table with the image name and prediction results.
+- Download button to save the report in a .csv format.

 ### Page 4: Project Hypothesis and Validation
 This section delves into the hypotheses formulated during the project's inception and outlines the validation process conducted to test these hypotheses.